Rap200609/ERP_Project/TEST_PLAN.md

 ## F. Data Integrity Tests

-### Test Case F1: Foreign Key Constraints
+### Test Case F1: Cascade Behaviour
 **Steps:**
 1. Try to delete a course that has sections
 2. Try to delete a student that has enrollments

 **Expected Result:**
-- ✅ Foreign key constraints prevent orphaned records
-- ✅ Appropriate error or cascade behavior
+- ✅ cascade behavior

 ### Test Case F2: Unique Constraints
 **Steps:**